UltraMessaging/um_troubleshoot/README.md

 **RECOMMENDATION**

-> Informatica recommends that UM-based applications and daemons configure automatic monitoring.
+> Informatica recommends that UM-based applications and daemons configure [Automatic Monitoring](https://ultramessaging.github.io/currdoc/doc/Operations/monitoring.html#automaticmonitoring).
 >
 > Informatica also recommends the use of an "always-on" packet capture appliance, like [Pico's Corvil](https://www.pico.net/corvil-analytics/corvil-classic/).

-Although this example was somewhat contrived to demonstrate techniques, all of the findings here have also been found in real life with customers.
+Although this example was somewhat contrived to demonstrate techniques, all of the issues here have also been found in real life with customers.

 For a deeper explanation of enabling automatic monitoring, see the repository [mon_demo](https://github.com/UltraMessaging/mon_demo).